awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ### View the tags to be included in event notifications<a name="view-tags"></a>

-You can view the tags that are to be included in event notifications using one of the following methods\.
+You can view the tags that are to be included in event notifications by using one of the following methods\.

 ------
 #### [ New console ]